folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. Find and select the request you want to delete.
 2. Select **Actions > Delete**.
 3. In the **Delete Request policy** dialog, click **Delete**.
 A confirmation message appears confirming the request policy is deleted.
-You will be unable to delete a request policy that is being used in a circulation rule.
+You cannot delete a request policy that is being used in a circulation rule.

 ## Settings > Circulation > Title level requests